YuhangSong/Arena-BuildingToolkit/README.md

 The above example game can be found in ```./Assets/ArenaSDK/GameSet/ArenaCrawlerPush/Dense-2T2P```.

 The tree structure can be easily altered by dragging, duplicating, or deleting nodes in the GUI interface.
 The relationship defined by each node can be easily altered by selecting another reward function from the dropdown list at each node.
-An example of quick creation of social structures can be found in this [[Video]](https://youtu.be/80siqkLI_vY).
+An demonstration of quick creation of social structures can be found in this [[Video]](https://youtu.be/80siqkLI_vY).

+#### Essential Scene Structure

-This is achieved by attaching scripts in the following manner:
+The above is achieved by attaching scripts to the scene in the following manner:

 - ```GlobalManager.cs``` ```ArenaNode.cs```
   - ```ArenaNode.cs```